Jacques Plumain

-Jacques Plumain (born August 14, 1973), known as The Ghost of Kehl (French: Fantôme de Kehl), is a French suspected serial killer who was convicted of killing two women in Germany and France from 1999 to 2001, but is considered a suspect in three others, being acquitted for one and never brought to trial for the other two.
+Jacques Plumain (born 14 August 1973), known as The Ghost of Kehl (French: Fantôme de Kehl), is a French suspected serial killer who was convicted of killing two women in Germany and France from 1999 to 2001, but is considered a suspect in three others, being acquitted for one and never brought to trial for the other two.

 In 2005, he was sentenced to life imprisonment with a 30-year security period, which was later reduced to 20 years on appeal.
-After serving out the minimum required sentence, he was paroled in January 2021.
+He has been eligible for parole since January 2021.

 Early life

-Jacques Plumain was born on August 14, 1973, in Guadeloupe, an overseas department administered by France.
+Jacques Plumain was born on 14 August 1973, in Guadeloupe, an overseas department administered by France.
 The fourth of six children, all half-siblings fathered by different men, with Plumain's own father, a Jehovah's Witness, refusing to take part in raising him.
-A mediocre student during his youth, he was physically abused on a regular basis by his overbearing mother, whom he claimed beat him with a variety of applianaces such as her belt, telephone cord, an electric cable or a broomstick.
+A mediocre student during his youth, he was physically abused on a regular basis by his overbearing mother, whom he claimed beat him with a variety of appliances such as her belt, telephone cord, an electric cable or a broomstick.
 Later on, Plumain would also claim that he was sexually assaulted by a cousin at age 13.

-In 1989, the 16-year-old left Guadeloupe and moved to the French mainland, where he settled in Strasbourg in early 1990 and finished an apprenticeship for a cook.
+In 1989, the 16-year-old left Guadeloupe and moved to the French mainland, where he settled in Strasbourg in early 1990 and finished an apprenticeship as a cook.
 During that year, he started frequenting various nightclubs, where had numerous sexual liaisons with various women.
 In 1994, Plumain, a master corporal serving in the 1st Engineering Regiment of Illkirch, was stationed in Sarajevo and later Kosovo, where he disabled landmines.
-He was awarded a medal for his actions, but later quit to become a security guard.
+He was awarded a medal for his actions but later quit to become a security guard.
 Plumain later claimed that he had seen a friend of his get shot through the eyes by an enemy sniper, but this story has not been substantiated.
-During his time working as a security guard, Plumain complained that he was mistreated due to his skin color, and the only time he truly felt at peace was when he playing sports.
-By the end of the 1990s, however, he gave up on sports and rejoined the army, but was later dishonorably discharged for stealing a credit card.
+During his time working as a security guard, Plumain complained that he was mistreated due to his skin colour, and the only time he truly felt at peace was when he was playing sports.
+By the end of the 1990s, however, he gave up on sports and rejoined the army but was later dishonourably discharged for stealing a credit card.